 - Belgium: ICE international trains to/from Brussels and Liège (but not Thalys trains)

 - Austria: EuroCity trains to/from Innsbruck via Kufstein

 - Italy: EuroCity trains to/from Bolzano, Verona, Bologna, or Venice (but Germany-only passes don't cover the full cost of night trains or routes via Villach); reserve seats either in train stations or via the Deutsche Bahn's site — choose "Seat only (no ticket)"

 - Other bonuses (including a 20 percent discount on the Romantic Road bus) are described on the page linked from "Buy a Germany Eurail Pass" above.

 If a rail pass doesn't pencil out for your trip, you may be able to shave off the cost of your train tickets with some of these tips:

-- Search for German ticket fares on the Deutsche Bahn's site (discounts are calculated if you add children or put in a return date).
-You can also order by phone at 011-49-1805-99-66-33.
+- The DB Navigator app makes it easy to check schedules and buy tickets on the go.
+Just as on the Deutsche Bahn's website, discounts are calculated if you add children or put in a return date.
+You can also order by phone at +49 1805 99 66 33.